GoThereGit/Chinese-AMR/README_Eng.md

 7. Abzianidze, L., et al. "MRP 2020: The second shared task on cross-framework and cross-lingual meaning representation parsing."
 Proceedings of the CoNLL 2020 Shared Task: Cross-Framework Meaning Representation Parsing (2020): 1-22.
 8. Samuel, David, and Milan Straka.
 "UFAL at MRP 2020: Permutation-invariant Semantic Parsing in PERIN." arXiv preprint arXiv:2011.00758 (2020).
 9. Song, Linfeng, and Daniel Gildea.
 "SemBleu: A robust metric for AMR parsing evaluation." arXiv preprint arXiv:1905.10726 (2019).
+10. Xiao, Liming, et al. "Align-smatch: A Novel Evaluation Method for Chinese Abstract Meaning Representation Parsing based on Alignment of Concept and Relation."
+Proceedings of the Language Resources and Evaluation Conference.
+2022.